fischertechnik/txt_demo_ROBOPro_SLI/FtTxtWorkspace/TxtDeps/README.md

 1. Close the project.
 1. Open the .cproject in Notepad++.
 1. Search the DummyXXX and add the code lines.
-1. DOn't forget to temove the dummy.
+1. Don't forget to temove the dummy.

 ![Image Dummyxx](./docs/ProjectPropLib4.JPG)